Granatina/Template10-wiki/Home.md

 ##Is Template 10 right for me?

 Probably.
 Template 10 packs in as many time-saving lessons-learned as possible.
 It's perfect for new apps, or apps wanting to leverage the library.
 That being said, it's not for everyone (probably 90% of Windows XAML apps).

+##Known Issues with Template10
+1. Template10 is not currently compatible with UWP1.1 (SDK version 10586).
+It is necessary to target the older SDK version to build production apps using Template 10, at least for the moment.